openbridge/embedded-api/README.md

 ## Basic History Request.
 Making a basic history requests uses 2 of the 3 endpoints.
 The [History Max Requests](https://github.com/openbridge/embedded-api/blob/main/service-api.md#history-max-requests) endpoint and the [History Request](https://github.com/openbridge/embedded-api/blob/main/service-api.md#history-create-request) endpoint.

-The purpose of the History Max Request endpoint is to provide details reguarding how far back in the past you can go to request.
-This data contains a list for all products, and is slow changing.
-Since it is slow changing, this is an example of a request that the data could be cached locally for short periods of time.
-We recommend not caching it for more than 24hrs at a time.
+The purpose of the History Max Request endpoint is to provide details regarding how far back in the past you can request data.
+This data contains a list for all products and changes slowly.
+Because of that, this is an example of a response that could be cached locally for short periods of time.
+We recommend not caching it for more than 24 hours at a time.

-Using the request below along with your authorizatino token you will be given a list of all Openbridge products that support history requests, along with meta data needed to make those history requests.
+Using the request below along with your authorization token, you will be given a list of all Openbridge products that support history requests, along with metadata needed to make those requests.

 > ```curl
 > curl -H "Content-Type: application/json" -H "authorization: Bearer YOURJWTXXXXXXXXXXXX" -X GET https://service.api.openbridge.io/service/history/production/history/meta/max-request